Best Shoes for Flat Feet & Overpronation UK

 Running Shoes

-- New Balance 860v14 (~£125): a stability running shoe with a medial post that controls overpronation without feeling rigid.
-Available in multiple widths from B to 4E.
+- New Balance 860v14 (~£125): a stability shoe with a medial post that controls overpronation without feeling stiff.
+Comes in widths from B to 4E.
 Removable insole for orthotic use.

-- ASICS Gel-Kayano 30 (~£160): premium stability shoe with 4D Guidance System for smooth pronation control.
-FF Blast Plus cushioning provides comfort over long distances.
-Trusted by runners with flat feet for years.
+- ASICS Gel-Kayano 32 (~£170): premium stability shoe with ASICS's 4D Guidance System for smooth pronation control.
+FF Blast Plus cushioning keeps it comfortable over distance.
+Runners with flat feet have relied on the Kayano line for years.

-- Brooks Beast / Ariel GTS (~£140): maximum motion control shoes (Beast for men, Ariel GTS for women).
-Designed for severe overpronation with extended progressive diagonal rollbar.
+- Brooks Beast / Ariel GTS (~£140): the heavy-duty option.
+Beast for men, Ariel GTS for women.
+Built for severe overpronation with an extended progressive diagonal rollbar.
 Available in wide fittings.

 Everyday Shoes

-- Skechers Go Walk Arch Fit (~£70): podiatrist-certified arch support built into the footbed.
-Lightweight and comfortable for daily wear.
-Machine washable.
-A budget-friendly option that performs well.
+- Skechers Go Walk Arch Fit (~£70): decent arch support built into the footbed, at a price that won't sting.
+Lightweight, machine washable, and good for daily wear.

-- New Balance 577 (~£95): leather walking shoe with rollbar stability technology.
-Available in multiple widths.
-Removable insole and firm heel counter make it excellent for orthotics.
+- New Balance 577 (~£95): leather walking shoe with rollbar stability.
+Comes in multiple widths.
+The removable insole and firm heel counter make it a strong choice for orthotics.

 Formal Shoes

-- Clarks Un Loop 2 (~£65): unstructured leather shoe with removable ortholite footbed.
-Soft leather upper with enough structure for mild to moderate flat feet.
-Suitable for office wear.
+- Clarks Un Loop 2 (~£65): unstructured leather with a removable OrthoLite footbed.
+Soft upper but enough structure for mild to moderate flat feet.
+Fine for the office.

 - DB Easy B Duke (~£80): men's wide-fitting formal shoe with removable insole and firm heel counter.
-Available up to 8E width.
-Designed specifically for people who need extra room and orthotic compatibility.
+Goes up to 8E width, so if you need extra room and orthotic compatibility, this is hard to beat.

 Children and Flat Feet

-Flat feet in children are a common source of parental concern, but it is important to understand that flat feet are normal in children under the age of 8.
-The arch develops gradually throughout childhood, and most children will develop a normal arch without any intervention.
+I get asked about children's flat feet a lot.
+Here's the key thing: flat feet are normal in children under 8.
+The arch develops gradually through childhood, and most kids will develop a normal arch without any help.

-- Avoid corrective shoes or insoles without professional assessment, as unnecessary intervention can interfere with natural development.
+- Don't buy corrective shoes or insoles without a professional assessment.
+Unnecessary intervention can actually interfere with natural development.

-- Consult a paediatric podiatrist if your child complains of foot pain, tires quickly during physical activity, or has flat feet that persist beyond age 8.
+- See a paediatric podiatrist if your child complains of foot pain, tires quickly during activity, or still has flat feet after age 8.

-- Supportive, well-fitting shoes are more important than "corrective" shoes.
-Look for a firm heel counter, secure fastening, and adequate toe room.
+- Good, well-fitting shoes matter more than "corrective" ones.
+Look for a firm heel counter, secure fastening, and enough toe room.

 Should You Use Orthotics for Flat Feet?

-Orthotics can be highly effective for managing flat feet, but the type you need depends on the severity of your condition:
+Orthotics work well for flat feet, but what you need depends on how severe the problem is:

-- Off-the-shelf orthotics: suitable for mild to moderate flat feet.
-Available from £15 to £80 at pharmacies and specialist retailers.
-Look for firm arch support rather than soft cushioning.
+- Off-the-shelf orthotics: fine for mild to moderate flat feet.
+You'll find them for £15 to £80 at pharmacies and specialist retailers.
+Go for firm arch support, not soft cushioning.

-- Custom orthotics: recommended for severe flat feet or cases where off-the-shelf options have not provided relief.
-Made from a cast or scan of your feet by a podiatrist.
-Available through the NHS (via GP referral to podiatry) or privately (£150 to £600).
+- Custom orthotics: worth it for severe flat feet or when off-the-shelf insoles haven't helped.
+A podiatrist makes them from a cast or scan of your feet.
+Available through the NHS (GP referral to podiatry) or privately (£150 to £600).

 Tip: The wet foot test is a simple way to assess your arch at home.
 Wet the sole of your foot, step onto a piece of dark paper or card, and examine the footprint.
 If the entire sole is visible with no inward curve, you likely have flat feet.
 If only the heel, ball, and a thin outer strip are visible, your arch is normal or high.